opendocsg/slw-judgments-backfill/2004_SGHC_257/report.md

  (3) Where the right of any party to a specific fund is in dispute in a cause or matter, the Court may, on the application of a party to the cause or matter, order the fund to be paid into Court or otherwise secured.

 13\.
-This order was interpreted in the Court of Appeal decision in _Bocotra Construction Pte Ltd and others v Attorney General_ [1995] 2 SLR 523.
+This order was interpreted in the Court of Appeal decision in _Bocotra Construction Pte Ltd and others v Attorney General_ <span class="citation">[1995] 2 SLR 523</span>.
 While the case dealt with the interpretation of Rule 18(g) of the Arbitration Rules of the Singapore International Arbitration Centre, the Court of Appeal opined that O 29 r 2(1) should be interpreted in the same manner.
 Delivering the judgment of the Court of Appeal, Karthigesu JA held, at [51], that:

  51 The arbitrator evidently thought that he was empowered to order the preservation of the proceeds of payment under the guarantee.
 May LJ reasoned convincingly in Potton Homes that such proceeds cannot be frozen under O 29 r 2(1), as they were not the subject matter of litigation in specie.
 The same reasoning would apply to r 18(g), which, contrary to what the appellants suggested, is indeed closely analogous to O 29 r 2(1) RSC.
 We are of the opinion that r 18(g), like O 29 r 2(1) RSC, can only apply to enable the preservation of physical items which form the subject matter of arbitration in specie or are otherwise relevant thereto.
 The preservation of these items should be essential to rights of parties being determined under the arbitration.
 Whether the ‘property’ was characterized as the right to call (ie a chose in action) or the proceeds of payment, we do not find the appellants’ submissions persuasive.
 In the premises, we agree with the reasoning of the learned judge, who correctly held that r 18(g) applies only to physical items and not choses in action. ...
 [Emphasis added.]